apple/foundationdb/packaging/docker/samples/local/README.md

 This depends on having the FoundationDB client installed on your host machine to work properly.
-This can be done using one of the client packages available on our [Download](https://www.foundationdb.org/download/) page.
+This can be done using one of the client packages available from our [GitHub Releases](https://github.com/apple/foundationdb/releases).
 The startup scripts included here depend on `fdbcli` from one of those packages, and any client that wishes to connect will need a copy of the FoundationDB native client in addition to its binding of choice.
 Both the CLI and the native client